According to recent research, 74% of internet users participate in social media in one way or another.

 But before you start creating a marketing plan, use caution.
 While there are no hard and fast rules that work for everyone across the board, certain misconceptions about social media can undermine your efforts.

 Here are some myths that every marketer should avoid, no matter your industry.
+It is only once you dispel these myths that you should approach digital marketing agencies with your social media requirements.

 (And for a complete social media marketing plan for your business, contact SPINX Digital today).

+When people only hear certain names being mentioned by Creative Agencies, they might believe the misconception that those names and platforms are the only social media platforms worth exploring.
 Facebook continues to dominate social media at 1.35 billion active monthly users; Twitter remains a go-to for a brands’ customer service channel; LinkedIn is a popular platform for professionals looking to network.

 Meanwhile, Google Plus allows for more text in a post than other networks, which could benefit an info-based B2B brand; Instagram is ideal for sharing pictures of people, products, and ads; and if you’re using video, you need YouTube.
+You can take the names and ideas from all these different social media platforms when you approach Website design companies for your needs.
+It will really help your brand stand out and break the clutter.

 Check out this graph from HubSpot to see the sales potential for different platforms (including a company blog).
+Once you go through the statistics, you are sure to employ the services of enterprise cms solutions to make the most of your content online.

 Seniors are stereotypically regarded as incompetent when it comes to technology.
 We presume that they’re too old to understand the internet, let alone able to operate a social media account.